August 2, 2022 — Bill Watkins

 Costs are rising.
 A recession is looming.
 Consumer confidence is dropping rapidly.
-Your job is to find the most efficient channels where people are still spending—even spending more—all before 2023 planning.
+Your job is to find the most efficient channels where people are still spending—even spending more.
 And in times of market contraction, it’s more important than ever to prove your channels are working.

 If you’re relying on some leading tools like Google Analytics, you’re not getting a clear, unbiased picture of ROAS.
 You’re grading on a curve, and bottom-of-the-funnel will always win on conversion—because it doesn’t consider how much bigger that conversion might have been.
-In their latest report (not commissioned by Pinterest), e-commerce firm Fospha anonymised data from their global clients and looked across clicks and view through equally.
-Their results might surprise you.
+In their latest report (not commissioned by Pinterest), e-commerce firm Fospha anonymized data from their global clients and looked across clicks and view through equally, and their results might surprise you.
 When it comes to strong performance, challenger brands like Pinterest actually stand out, despite showing lower investment levels among brands in the survey.

 And Fospha isn’t alone.
 The latest data from Neustar reinforces the value of thinking beyond last-click.
-Neustar conducted a two-year multi touch attribution (MTA) study across retail, entertainment, financial services, telecom and insurance verticals.
-In their graph below, compare the right bar (clicks-based attribution) to the left bar (MTA), and suddenly, you have a very different picture of your most efficient channels.
+Neustar conducted a two-year MTA study across retail, entertainment, financial services, telecom and insurance verticals.
+In their graph below, compare the right bar (clicks-based attribution) to the left bar (multi touch attribution), and suddenly, you have a much different picture of your most efficient channels.

 Of this graphic, Fospha writes, “Pinterest in particular is an aspirational platform that people are known to use for shopping inspiration, so it makes sense that customers spend a bit more when they’re acquired from there.”1 The Neustar research, again, backs up their data: 91% of people who convert on Pinterest saw an ad there mid funnel.2 And, ultimately, they spent more.
-People on Pinterest outspend people on other platforms by 40% every month and have 30% larger baskets.3
+People on Pinterest outspend people who don't use Pinterest by 80% every month, and also have 40% larger baskets.3

 So why aren’t you catching these converters in your results?
 Because they’re taking their sweet time.
 Those big spenders on Pinterest are significantly more likely than people on other platforms to take a week to make a purchase.3 In fact, three quarters of conversions on Pinterest take more than one week.4